Divisions of Kolkata Police

 Kolkata Police is divided into nine administrative divisions.
 Each division is under a Deputy Commissioner of Police.

 North and North Suburban Division

 With its divisional head office at 113, Acharya Prafulla Chandra Road, Kolkata-700009, the North and North Suburban Division has the following police stations:

 Eastern Suburban Division

 With its divisional head office at 105, Hem Chandra Naskar Road, Kolkata-700010, the Eastern Suburban Division has the following police stations:

 Central Division

-With its divisional head office at 138, S.N.Banerjee Road, Kolkata-700013, the Central Division has the following police stations:
+With its divisional head office at 138, Surendranath Banerjee Road, Kolkata-700013, the Central Division has the following police stations:

 South Division

 With its divisional head office at 34, Park Street, Kolkata-700016, the South Division has the following police stations:

 South East Division

 With its divisional head office at Park Court, 2, Syed Amir Ali Avenue, Kolkata-700017, the South East Division has the following police stations: